Build a Retrieval Augmented Generation (RAG) App: Part 1

 into chunks for embedding and

-In this case we’ll split our documents into chunks of 1000 characters with 200 characters of overlap between chunks.
-The overlap helps mitigate the possibility of separating a statement from important context related to it.
-We use the RecursiveCharacterTextSplitter, which will recursively split the document using common separators like new lines until each chunk is the appropriate size.
+As in the semantic search tutorial, we use a RecursiveCharacterTextSplitter, which will recursively split the document using common separators like new lines until each chunk is the appropriate size.
 This is the recommended text splitter for generic text use cases.

 const splitter = new RecursiveCharacterTextSplitter({